funbox/crafter/README.md

 ## Run in Docker

-To run @funboxteam/crafter as a Docker container you need to execute the next command in the directory with documentation:
+To run @funboxteam/crafter as a Docker container execute the next command in the directory with documentation:

 ```bash
 docker run \